Middle School Grades 6-8

 SOCIAL STUDIES CURRICULUM

-The 8th grade is offered a chance to study US history using paintings, primary sources, and secondary sources along with many other tools to help understand the past.
+The 8th grade curriculum immerses students in a powerful journey through the history of the United States from its earliest foundations to the age of industrialism.
 Topics of discussion are Colonial Heritage, American Revolution, Constitution, Citizenship, Manifest Destiny, Civil War, and Reconstruction.
 Students explore how to link people and events from the past to the world we live in today.